EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control: Conclusions

-In this paper, we introduce EasyUUV, an LLM-enhanced universal and lightweight Sim2Real RL framework for robust UUV attitude control.
+In this paper, we introduce EasyUUV, an LLM-enhanced platform-agnostic and lightweight Sim2Real RL framework for robust UUV attitude control.
 The framework integrates domain-randomized RL training with a hybrid control architecture that incorporates an A-S-Surface controller, while a multimodal LLM agent provides runtime parameter fine-tuning without additional retraining.
 Built on a cost-effective 6-DoF UUV platform, EasyUUV enables efficient simulation-based policy learning and achieves zero-shot transfer to real-world deployment.
-Extensive simulation and field experiments demonstrate that EasyUUV offers stable, generalizable control, with superior robustness and consistent Sim2Real performance under diverse underwater conditions.
+Extensive simulation and field experiments demonstrate that EasyUUV offers stable, generalizable control, with robust tracking performance and consistent Sim2Real performance under diverse underwater conditions.

-In the future, we plan to extend EasyUUV with visual–language models and image enhancement methods to enable higher-level goal interpretation and resilient navigation in unstructured, visually degraded environments.